 • For 2016 Forbes included Rhodes in its list of Top 100 Undergraduate Institutions in the nation and named Rhodes one of the Top 25 Colleges in the South.

-• Since 2002, Rhodes students have won 19 Fulbright Scholarships, 12 Goldwater Scholarships, nine Watson Fellowships, six NCAA Postgraduate Scholarships, four Truman Scholarships, two Luce Scholarships, three National Science Foundation Fellowships, and one Rhodes Scholarship.
+•Since 2002 Rhodes students have won 25 Fulbright Scholarships, 14 Goldwater Scholarships, 11 Watson Fellowships, six NCAA Postgraduate Scholarships, five Truman Scholarships, two Luce Scholarships, five National Science Foundation Fellowships, and one Rhodes Scholarship.